Surviving the jungle lifestyle in Belize requires long-term discipline. Excitement gets you here. Discipline determines whether you stay.

 When troubles arise, we don’t rise to the level of our expectations; we fall to the level of our discipline.

-In jungle living, hard times will come—whether it’s a sudden storm, an equipment failure, or an unexpected setback.
+In jungle living, hard times will come—whether it’s a prolong weather conditions, an equipment failure, or an unexpected setback.
 You won’t magically develop the skills or mindset to handle it.
 Instead, you’ll rely on the habits and systems you’ve already built.

 • If your home maintenance is disciplined, you won’t be scrambling to fix a leaking roof during a downpour.